Antonia Hylton

-Antonia Hylton (born 1993) is an American journalist.
-She received an Emmy for her work on Vice News Tonight and is currently a correspondent for NBC News.
-Hylton is the co-reporter for the podcast Southlake, which received a 2022 Peabody Award.
+Antonia Hylton (born September 26, 1993) is an American journalist.
+She is a former correspondent for NBC News and is currently the co-anchor for MS NOW's The Weekend: Primetime.
+She won two Emmy Awards, a Peabody Award, and was a finalist for the Pulitzer Prize for Audio Reporting.

 Early life and education

 Hylton was raised outside Boston, one of seven children.
 Both of her parents are lawyers.
 Her aunt is journalist Soledad O'Brien.
 She was an avid reader growing up, and also performed in choir, musical theater, and was a member of dance groups.
 In 2015 she graduated magna cum laude from Harvard University, where she majored in History and Science and Global Health.